-Line the song that forces men

-- 5 to leap overboard in squadrons even though they see the beached skull - the song nobody knows because anyone who has heard it is dead, and the others can't remember - Shall I tell you the secret and if I do, will you get me out of this bird suit? - I don't enjoy it here squatting on this island - looking picturesque and mythical - with these two feathery maniacs I don't enjoy singing this trio, fatal and valuable. - I will tell the secret to you, to you, only to you.
+Line the song that forces men 5 to leap overboard in squadrons even though they see the beached skull the song nobody knows because anyone who has heard it is dead, and the others can't remember

+10 Shall I tell you the secret and if I do, will you get me out of this bird suit?

+I don't enjoy it here squatting on this island

+15 looking picturesque and mythical

+with these two feathery maniacs I don't enjoy singing this trio, fatal and valuable.

+- I will tell the secret to you, to you, only to you. - 20 to you, only to you.
 Come closer.
-This song - is a cry for help: Help me!
-Only you, only you can, you are unique - at last.
-Alasit is a boring songbut it works every time.
+This song is a cry for help: Help me!
+Only you, only you can, you are unique

+25 at last.
+Alas it is a boring song but it works every time.

-[&]quot;Siren Song" from You Are Happy, SELECTED POEMS 1965-1975.
+"Siren Song" from You Are Happy, SELECTED POEMS 1965-1975.
 Copyright © 1976 by Margaret Atwood.
 Reprinted by permission of Houghton Mifflin Co. (www.hmco.com).
 All rights reserved.
 Also from the Canadian collection SELECTED POEMS 1966-1984 © 1974, 1990 Margaret Atwood, published by Oxford University Press.
 First appeared in POETRY, February 1974.

-^{}In Greek mythology, Sirens are often represented as birds with the heads of women.
+In Greek mythology, Sirens are often represented as birds with the heads of women.